 - Expanding affordable housing options for survivors so they do not have to return to abusive partners

 - Reducing the cycle of violence and victimization by providing specialized treatment for children, teens and adults who have witnessed acts of domestic violence

-Arlington’s 10 Year Plan to End Homelessness was launched in 2008 with a consortium of more than 100 stakeholders from public, private and faith-based community organizations.
+Arlington’s Action Plan to End Homelessness (formerly the 10 Year Plan to End Homelessness) was launched in 2008 with a consortium of more than 100 stakeholders from public, private and faith-based community organizations.
 The plan’s primary goal is that no individual or family shall lack access to decent, affordable housing.

 Housing First is not just a fancy slogan; it’s a legitimate and innovative new direction being forged in the homeless-serving sector.
 It represents a paradigm shift from traditional methods of service delivery where “serving the homeless with shelter, food, basic necessities, and supportive services” was the emphasis, not permanent housing.
 To truly “end homelessness” – the primary goal of Arlington County’s 10-year plan – a philosophical and programmatic shift, emphasizing more than one approach, is required by many service sectors.